plone/training/docs/mastering-plone/features.md

 Image

 : Like file but png, jpeg or other image types.
-  The Image content typ has an image field.
+  The Image content type has an image field.
   Values of the image field are saved in multiple scales to be accessible easily when rendering.

   ```{figure} _static/features_add_a_image.png